 Need an attorney for a hit and run accident in Oklahoma City?
 Despite the moral and legal obligations that are expected of licensed drivers, hit and run accidents happen frequently across the U.S.

-What are Oklahoma's Hit and Run Laws?
+Oklahoma Hit and Run Laws

 In the state of Oklahoma, it's unlawful to flee the scene of any accident where an injury or death has occurred.
 Depending on the severity of the injuries caused, the offender may be charged with either a misdemeanor or a felony, and can face 2-10 years in prison, as well as fines.